-But this letter isn't about the health pros and cons of the vegan diet, I've said all I have to say about that and am not seeking further debates (arguments?) around that issue.
-What you eat or do not eat a choice that you are free to make.
+However, this letter isn't about the health pros and cons of the vegan diet, I've said all I have to say about that and am not seeking further debates (arguments?) around that issue.
+What you eat or do not eat is a choice that you are free to make.

 Knowing that, let us begin.

-I'm going to make the assumption that if you're a vegan, you choose to be for ethical reasons not health reasons (if you are in the latter camp, I recommend you go read this article before continuing with the letter below).
+I'm going to make the assumption that if you're a vegan, you choose to be for ethical reasons, not health reasons.
+(If you are in the latter camp, I recommend you read this article before continuing with the letter below).

 You are rightfully concerned about animal welfare.

-And the last thing you want to do is exploit an animal for your own good.
-Especially if this animal has suffered for human good.
+So the last thing you want to do is exploit an animal for your own good especially if this animal has suffered for human good.

-You view animals lives equally as human lives, some may even say you put animal lives above human lives but that is a rabbit hole I don't wish to go down.
+You view animals' lives as being equal to human lives.
+Some may even say you put animal lives above human lives, but that is a rabbit trail I don't wish to go down.

-I'm drawing this assumption based on the conversations I've had with vegans throughout my life, and I know everyone has their own unique reasons, but let's hope the above is a fair assumption.
+I'm drawing this assumption based on the conversations I've had with vegans throughout my life.
+I know everyone has their own unique reasons, but let's hope the above is a fair assumption.

-Knowing all this, you choose not to eat meat flesh and bones, or food products that are derived from animals (such as milk and eggs).
+Knowing all this, you choose not to eat meat, bones, or food products that are derived from animals (such as milk and eggs).